cShingleton/boomtown/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 On top of React it uses Redux to manage global state and Apollo React to manage graphQL which queries the accompanying server.

 ## Project Installation
-You can run this project by running, in this order:
+You can run this project by running the following commands.
+The commands should be run within the root of the boomtown directory.
  - npm install : to download all required packages
  - npm run dev : to open the project in your default browser locally on port 3000